openremote/openremote/.ci_cd/README.md

 # `deploy.sh` Bash script
-Bash script that handles the actual deployment to a specific host; environment variables should be already loaded into the shell or be available in `temp/env` file which will be automatically loaded.
-If `ssh.env` is found this env file is also automatically loaded.
+Bash script that handles the actual deployment to a specific host; environment variables should be already loaded into the shell or be available in `temp.env` file (for environment variables not to be sent to the host) or `temp/env` file (for environment variables that should also be sent to the host) which will be automatically loaded.
 See [Variables section below](#variables) for available and required values.
-The `deploy.sh` in this repository is tailored for deployments on AWS and as such it performs the following functions:
+The `deploy.sh` in this repository is tailored for deployments on AWS and as such it makes use of the AWS scripts included (to use this functionality then the required environment variables must also be defined), AWS functionality used is as follows:

-1. Login to AWS - If `AWS_KEY` and `AWS_SECRET` variables are defined, also sets the region to `AWS_REGION`
+1. Login to AWS
-1. Whitelist deployment runner (machine actioning the deployment) - If `IPV4` variable is defined then this IP address will be added to the `ssh-access` security group in the default VPC
+1. Whitelist deployment runner (machine actioning the deployment) - If `IPV4` or `IPV6` variable is defined
-1. Executes deployment docker logic (refer to `deploy.sh` for details)
-1. Remove deployment runner from whitelist - Once deployment is completed or failed the deployment runner will be removed from the whitelist
+1. Revoke deployment runner from whitelist - Once deployment is completed or failed the deployment runner will be removed from the whitelist

 ## Docker compose file resolution
 The docker compose file used for the deployment is resolved as follows; if resolved file does not exist then deployment